IronOxidizer/lemmy-lite/README.md

 # lemmy-lite
 A static, nojs, touch-friendly Lemmy frontend built for legacy web clients and maximum performance

-This project is not intended for official use, but rather as a proof-of-concept for pre-rendering Lemmy
+This project is not intended for official use, but rather as a proof-of-concept for pre-rendering Lemmy.
+Eventually it will transition to a server that is ran alongside Lemmy, for example, under a *lite.lemmy.com* sub domain.
+Ideally it will run on the same machine rmoving any extra latency in API calls.

-***NOTE:*** This project uses Maud-git(master) as it depends on actix 2.0.0.
-The necessary features are in Maud's master branch but are not yet in any official Maud release.
-Maud also uses Rust nightly.
-As such, this project is very unstable and is subject to breaking / major changes.

 ### Built With